 Damage to the nervous system can cause a desire to itch for no apparent reason.
 Conditions like stroke, multiple sclerosis, shingles, and cavernous hemangioma can cause neuropathic itch because they affect many neural pathways.
 Because neuropathic itch is hard to locate, it may be experienced as an itch deep in the muscle.

-One study found that itching could be triggered by problems with brain connectivity.
+found that itching could be triggered by problems with brain connectivity.
 This contributes to the growing body of science that aims to better understand how nerves and neural health affect itching.

 Itchy muscles during and after workout